 The Lonely Planet listed Cork City as #3 top cities to visit in its list of the “Best in Travel”.
 Cork offers an abundance of attractions and experiences for visitors looking to sample a little piece of local flavour.
 Cork is renowned for its European Capital of Culture title and offers the world’s largest natural port.
 Enjoy it’s outstanding night-life, Irish trad-sessions and our renowned cuisine.
-Here at Fitzgerald’s Vienna Woods Hotel, we have set out some of the many adventures you can be beguiled by in our wonderful, little city and county.
+Here at Cork’s Vienna Woods Hotel, we have set out some of the many adventures you can be beguiled by in our wonderful, little city and county.

 Wild Atlantic Way

 Mitchelstown – 47km from Hotel

 Mitchelstown is set at the foothills of the Galtee Mountains for any nature lovers it is a fantastic hike with great views.
 The town is in the middle of the beautiful Cork countryside of Ireland’s Blackwater Valley.
 Take some time to explore the 18th century town and its fine example of Georgian Houses.
 Enjoy its many attractions such as St. Fanahan’s Well, the Mitchelstown Caves, Trail Riding and Pony Trekking, marked walks and nature treks.

 Midleton – 19km from Hotel

 The historic town of Midleton in East Cork is a waterside town bustling with award winning restaurants, intimate cafes and quaint old Irish pubs.
 It is famous for its regular Saturday morning Farmer’s Market.
 Experience the legend of Irish Whiskey at the Jameson Distillery and Heritage centre, one of Cork’s top attractions.
 The Jameson Distillery has an hour-long guided tour of the old-Midleton distillery where you’ll learn about the distilling process, visit a restored 19th century warehouse where Jameson is aged in oak casks and even have an opportunity to sample some of the finished products.

 Kinsale – 32km from Hotel